edoardoCB/gpu_spmv/README.md

 	- Compacted with tileHeight = 1 (not completed)

-The AXT software has been as the AXT_SPL library registered under a GPL license.
-The Universidad de Santiago de Compostela has parts of the intellectual rights.
+The AXT software is part of the AXT_SPL library registered under a GPL license.
+The Universidad de Santiago de Compostela partially owns the intellectual rights.